HOW LONG TO PHOTOGRAPH JORDAN POND

 NEARBY PHOTOGRAPHY

-If this wasn’t enough photography, you can take advantage of the nearby rare opportunity to photograph puffins up close near Cutler, Maine.
-The largest puffin colony on the east coast is not far north of Acadia National Park.
+If this wasn’t enough, you can take advantage of the rare opportunity to photograph puffins up close near Cutler, Maine.
+The largest puffin colony on the East Coast is not far north of the park.
 Book your summer tours as early as March.
 They fill up fast!

 WHERE TO STAY